Date Thesis Awarded

 Popular conceptions of Pakistan are visions of violence, terrorism, and radical Islam.
 However, the idea of Pakistan originates with poet-philosopher Muhammad Iqbal (d.
 1938) who cited a need for a state where Indian Muslims could live as true Muslims.
 Embedding his religious philosophy in poetry, Iqbal was a well-educated, progressive thinker, and had a variety of influences, including Friedrich Nietzsche (d.
 1900).
 Nietzsche, sometimes called "The Great Atheist," is most well-known for his pronouncement, "God is dead."
 This thesis explores the apparent irony of how Iqbal, a deeply religious Muslim, took such philosophical inspiration from an apparent enemy of religion like Nietzsche.

 Farrar, Adam Miller, "Conceptions of Religion: Exploring the Converging and Diverging Religious Philosophies of Muhammad Iqbal and Friedrich Nietzsche" (2010).
 Undergraduate Honors Theses.
+William & Mary.
 Paper 651.

 Creative Commons License

 This work is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 3.0 License.